 Acceptable Reasons for Dismissal

 During tough economic times, it may be necessary to reduce headcount in order to stay afloat.
-And it may be necessary at any time for reasons that include risk to your company’s reputation, theft, and physical violence against coworkers.
-The 55,000 charges of wrongful termination received by the Equal Employment Opportunity Commission (EEOC) in 2010 represented only about 0.6% of the unemployed population of 9 million in 2010 — so the likelihood of dismissals triggering lawsuits may not be as great as people think.
+This may become necessary at any time for reasons that include risk to your company’s reputation, theft, and physical violence against coworkers.
+When these tough times strike, you will need to terminate employees correctly.
+The EEOC processes thousands of charges of wrongful discharges each year.
+Avoiding a lawsuit is a must.

 “At will” employment policies